dwendt/UniversalInject/README.md

 ## What exactly does this do?

-* Creates a new keyboard IME, copies UInject.ime into C:\Windows\System32\ (syswow64 on 64bit-systems)
+- [x] Creates a new keyboard IME, copies UInject.ime into C:\Windows\System32\ (syswow64 on 64bit-systems)
-* Tells the IME what DLL we want to inject
+- [x] Tells the IME what DLL we want to inject
-* Sends a message to the target window to load the IME
+- [x] Sends a message to the target window to load the IME
-* The IME injects the desired DLL and unloads itself.
+- [x] The IME injects the desired DLL and unloads itself.
-* **TODO:** The injector uninstalls the IME.
+- [x] The injector uninstalls the IME.

 ## Projects